CameronBrooks11/iLOX/docs/developer/architecture.md

 ---
-title: Library Logic
+title: Architecture
-parent: Developer
+parent: Developer Guide
-nav_order: 2
+nav_order: 1
 ---

-# Library Logic
+# Architecture

 This serves as a walkthrough of the logic behind the library including the concept and math behind it.